SlumBank.com

 “Make everything as simple as possible, but not simpler.”

-Set in that classic two four-letter words construction, this is a brand that’s beautifully balanced and visually appealing.
+Set in that classic two four-letter words construction, SlumBank is also a brand whose semantic flow is beautifully balanced and its presentation visually appealing.
 This embedded balance also means that it can be stylized equally as effectively as two separate words or as run together using camel case.

 This styling preference will depend on your specific brand ethos.
-The word ‘slum’ is already so striking, and this impact is heightened even further by juxtaposing it with the word ‘bank’.
+The word ‘slum’ is already so striking, and this impact is heightened even further by juxtaposing it with the clean and unequivocable ‘bank’.

-This is because the viewer likely holds these two words as being antithetical to one another.
-The former sprawling and squishy, messy and informal; the latter delimited and hard, tidy and formal.
+With the charge of the brand fueled by the viewer potentially (subconsciously) holding these two words as being antithetical to one another.
+The former sprawling and squishy, messy and informal; the latter delimited and hard, tidy and do-you-up-your-tie formal.

 Yet, here they are, being presented for what, at the end of the day, all they really are: Two four-letter English noun/verbs.
 Indiacted as a balanced duo and with each word being equatable to the other.